engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-20-mediaengagement-technical-docs.md

 ### 2. Import .zip

+> Windows users need to run the Local app as an administrator.
+Right-click on the Local app icon and select "Run as administrator" to open the app.

-- Request the lead dev to export a "slimmer" version of the site.
+- Request the lead dev to [export a "slimmer" version](#export-from-local-app) of the site.
 This will be a .zip file you can import into your Local App.

 - In the Local App click the plus (+) icon in the bottom left